MicrosoftDocs/entra-docs/docs/identity/saas-apps/othership-workplace-scheduler-tutorial.md

    ![Screenshot shows how to edit Basic SAML Configuration.](common/edit-urls.png "Basic Configuration")

-1. On the **Basic SAML Configuration** section, the application is preconfigured and the necessary URLs are already prepopulated with Azure.
+1. On the **Basic SAML Configuration** section, the application is preconfigured and the necessary URLs are already prepopulated with Microsoft Entra.
 The user needs to save the configuration by clicking the **Save** button.

 1. Othership Workplace Scheduler application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML token attributes configuration.
 The following screenshot shows the list of default attributes.

 	![Screenshot shows the image of attributes configuration.](common/default-attributes.png "Image")

-1. In addition to above, Othership Workplace Scheduler application expects few more attributes to be passed back in SAML response which are shown below.
+1. In addition to above, Othership Workplace Scheduler application expects few more attributes to be passed back in SAML response, which are shown below.
 These attributes are also pre populated but you can review them as per your requirements.

 	| Name | Source Attribute |
 	| ---- | ---------------- |